-- The patient is positioned supine
+- The patient is positioned in the supine position

 - Legs slightly bent: